Clarence Thomas freezes order for Lindsey Graham to testify before Georgia grand jury investigating 2020 election – KION546

 The court has asked for a response from the Georgia investigators by Thursday.

-Fulton County District Attorney Fani Willis is spearheading a special grand jury investigation into Trump-aligned efforts to manipulate the results of the 2020 election in Georgia.
+Fulton County District Attorney Fani Willis, a Democrat, is spearheading a special grand jury investigation into Donald Trump-aligned efforts to manipulate the results of the 2020 election in Georgia.
 She has indicated that she would like to question Graham on calls he made to election officials in Georgia after the election.

 The South Carolina Republican senator is arguing that such testimony is foreclosed by the Constitution’s Speech or Debate clause, which shields legislators from certain law enforcement action for conduct connected to their legislative duties.